sderosiaux/every-single-day-i-tldr/README.md

 # _Almost_ every single day I TLDR!

-Here, I list all the articles, blog posts, pages I've read, or videos I've watched, that I found interesting.
+This repo is my personal archive of articles, blog posts, and videos I found interesting.
+Think of it as a massive shared bookmarks list—like a daily newsletter, but without the newsletter.

-It's like a huge shared bookmarks registry with y'all!
-Or it's like a daily newsletter without newsletter.
-Use Ctrl+F and find what you want.
-Fun fact: Github only displays the readme until ~5000 lines.
+💡 Tip: Use Ctrl+F to search for topics you care about.

-I'm the co-founder and CTO of https://www.conduktor.io, a real-time AI Data Governance platform (#kafka).
+I'm the co-founder and CTO of [conduktor.io](conduktor.io), a real-time AI Data Governance platform built around Kafka.
+In 2025, I’m focused on AI, Data, Kafka, and all things tech.

-In 2025, I'm reading mostly about AI, Data, Kafka, and everything-technology. :muscle:
+🚀 Happy reading!

 # 16-02-2025